 No, each bank account on the vendor needs to be unique.

 This typically happens for invoices which have already been acknowledged.
 API allows acknowledging an invoice only once (unless it is retransferred from P2P).
 Already acknowledged invoices have 'processingStatus' = 'TransferInProgress'.

-Please check you send the x-amz-meta-continuationtoken -parameter as a request header parameter.
-It does not work when it is not sent in header (for example in body).
+Please check that you are sending the x-amz-meta-continuationtoken parameter as a request header parameter.
+It does not work if it is not sent in header (for example in body).

-The x-amz-meta-continuationtoken -parameter is preconfigured in our Postman templates.
-Please try it out through postman using the prevonfigured template, that should help spot the difference between how it is set up in the request sent by Postman and sending it in your HTTPS request.
+The x-amz-meta-continuationtoken parameter is preconfigured in our Postman templates.
+Please try it out through postman using the preconfigured template, that should help spot the difference between how it is set up in the request sent by Postman and sending it in your HTTPS request.

 There is no way at the moment to keep changes made manually to records which are updated through the API.
 An exception to this is the vendors -interface, where some of the interface fields can be configured so API data does not overwrite existing data in P2p.
 This functionality to vendors -interface is planned to be released in Q3/2020.

 Please find a way to update the data fully in your source system, alternatively you could consider creating a separate maintenance table for particular items - please discuss options for you specific scenario with your Basware consultant.

 Yes you can.
 There are some things which need to be taken into account.
 The most important thing is to update user externalCodes in P2P to have same externalCode values that will be sent for each user through users API.
 This will enable users API to correcly identify existing users for update instead of creating new users instead.
 It is important to update existing users instead of creating new ones so the users preserve access to invoices they have processed and invoices they currently have in circulation.